-20. The Medical Devices Regulations require that Class II, III and IV medical devices have a device licence for each device.
+19. The Medical Device Regulations require that Class II, III and IV medical devices have a device licence for each device.

-21. Importers of commercial shipments of medical devices must hold an establishment licence (MDEL).
+20. Importers of commercial shipments of medical devices must hold an Establishment Licence (MDEL).
 However, the following are exempt from the requirement of having an MDEL to import medical devices:

-- (c) manufacturers of Class I devices if the manufacturer imports or distributes through a person who holds an establishment licence;
+- iv.
+Manufacturers of Class I devices if the manufacturer imports or distributes through a person who holds an Establishment Licence;

-- (e) establishments only importing or selling veterinary products;
+- vi.
+Establishments only importing or selling veterinary devices;

-- (g) establishments that only import or sell custom-made devices, medical devices for Special Access, or devices for Investigational Testing involving human subjects.
+- viii.
+Establishments that only import or sell custom-made devices, medical devices for Special Access, or devices for investigational testing involving human subjects.

-23. Shipments of medical devices not available in Canada may be authorized for importation through the Special Access Program or the investigational testing provisions of the Medical Devices Regulations.
-These shipments of medical devices may not have a medical device licence but will be accompanied by a Health Canada authorization letter (Investigational Testing Authorization or Letter of Authorization).
+21. Shipments of medical devices not available in Canada may be authorized for importation through the Special Access Program or the investigational testing provisions of the Medical Device Regulations.
+These shipments of medical devices may not have a Medical Device Licence but will be accompanied by a Health Canada authorization letter (Investigational Testing Authorization or Letter of Authorization).

 Personal Importation of Prescription Drugs

-26. Health Canada may exercise enforcement discretion to permit a Canadian returning from abroad to bring with them, on their person, a single course of treatment or a 90-day supply based on the directions for use, whichever is less, of a prescription drug.
-This discretion is generally reserved for, but not limited to, Canadian residents returning to Canada with prescription drugs which were dispensed for a treatment prior to leaving Canada, or drugs obtained through a filled prescription to treat an illness while abroad.
+23. Health Canada may exercise enforcement discretion to permit a Canadian returning from abroad to bring with them, on their person, a single course of treatment or a 90-day supply based on the directions for use, whichever is less, of a prescription drug.
+This discretion is generally reserved for Canadian residents returning to Canada with prescription drugs which were dispensed for a treatment prior to leaving Canada, or drugs obtained through a filled prescription to treat an illness while abroad.

-31. All personal importations of prescription drug must be packaged in the hospital, pharmacy dispensing or retail packaging, or have the original label affixed to it clearly indicating what the product is and what it contains.
+29. All personal importations of prescription drugs must be packaged in the hospital, pharmacy dispensing or retail packaging, or have the original label affixed to it clearly indicating what the product is and what it contains.